fhclever/CX4242_F20/README.md

 continually call different python files.
 Only thing I haven't accounted for yet is how the user chooses which file they want to use.
 Right now it is hard coded into both my code and Michael's.

-@Raghav, since you've put everything together and know how you've made things run, can you put together the readme as well?
 Or is that something we could do for you?
 Notes on final code: Don't think we really need that helper.py file.
 Also don't think we need matplotlib if we are directly using bokeh - other's should confirm.